-If there is an amount in box 2d, include that amount on line 11 of the Unrecaptured Section 1250 Gain Worksheet on page D-7 if you are required to complete line 19 of Schedule D.
+If there is an amount in box 2b, include that amount on line 11 of the Unrecaptured Section 1250 Gain Worksheet on page D-8 if you complete line 19 of Schedule D.

-If there is an amount in box 2e, see Exclusion of Gain on Qualified Small Business (QSB) Stock beginning on page D-4.
+If there is an amount in box 2c, see Exclusion of Gain on Qualified Small Business (QSB) Stock on page D-4.